alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/Step 2: Cell Type Deconvolution/1-Running_Cell2Loc.md

 ```

 ### 2.2: No prepared script
 The following code chunk should be slightly edited (details below) and pasted into a .py file.
 It contains only the code for cell type abundance inference, as I already did the model training on the reference scRNA-seq dataset.
+You can also find a copy of this code deposited in this github at [this link](https://github.com/alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/blob/main/Step%202%3A%20Cell%20Type%20Deconvolution/Files/example_cell2loc_run.py).
 ```
 import scanpy as sc
 import numpy as np